agrc/gis.utah.gov/sharing/open-sgid/index.md

 categories: []
 ---

-To share data with the [Open SGID]({% link sgid/index.html %}#open-sgid), we will work with you to get a copy of the data and run checks and reviews to ensure they are clean before being loaded.
-We also need to identify when and how we'll incorporate any future updates to the data.
+If you would like to share data with the [Open SGID]({% link sgid/index.html %}#open-sgid), we will work with you to get a copy of the data.
+We'll then run checks and reviews on the data to ensure they are clean before being loaded, and we also need to identify when and how we'll incorporate any future updates to the data.

 We use [issues](https://guides.github.com/features/issues/) in our [Porter](https://github.com/agrc/porter/issues) repository on GitHub to track a dataset's progress in the submission process and to keep an open and transparent record of everything that happened.